emberjs/rfcs/text/0000-deprecate-ember-logger.md

 ## Detailed design

-For the most part, this is a 1:1 substitution of the global console object for `Ember.Logger`.
+For the most part, this is a 1:1 substitution of the global `console` object for `Ember.Logger`.
 However, Node only added support for `console.debug` in Node version 9.
 To support earlier versions of Node, our codemod will need to use `console.log`, rather than `console.debug`, as the replacement for `Logger.debug`, except for add-ons that specify that they only support Node version 9 and beyond.

+When a project is built for production, `Ember.Logger` calls become a no-op.
+Replacing `Ember.Logger` calls with console calls will require some other mechanism to suppress logging in production builds.
+Fortunately, there are Babel plugins to suppress console interaction.
+Using a Babel plugin is a far more comprehensive solution than relying upon `Ember.logger`, as it will catch those places where the developer directly used a `console.log` call, or - worse - a `debugger` statement.
+As a part of implementing this RFC, we will need to ensure it is easy for a developer to incorporate that support into the `ember-cli` Broccoli pipeline.

-### For framework developers
+### Within the framework

 Remove the following direct uses of `Ember.Logger` from the ember.js and ember-data projects: